noahreese-dev/financial-anonymizer/AI_ANALYSIS_PLAN.md

 - "I see charges from 'Adobe' - is this a business expense or personal subscription?"
 - "Should I group 'Tim Hortons' and 'Starbucks' into a 'Coffee' category?"

+### "Other" Category
+The AI model will automatically include an **"Other"** category for transactions that:
+- **Cannot be definitively categorized** by the AI's analysis
+- **Lack sufficient context** from the transaction description or amount patterns
+- **Do not match known merchant patterns** or recognizable spending categories
+- **Are ambiguous** even after the AI's scanning and pattern recognition

+**Purpose**: This ensures that no transactions are left uncategorized while maintaining accuracy.
+Transactions placed in "Other" can be:
+- Reviewed by the user during the context-gathering phase
+- Manually categorized if the user provides additional information
+- Re-categorized by the AI as more data becomes available or patterns emerge

+**Example scenarios**:
+- Generic bank transfer descriptions that don't reveal the recipient's purpose
+- Unfamiliar merchant names that don't match known categories
+- Transactions with ambiguous descriptions (e.g., "Payment", "Transfer To", "Service Charge")
+- Merchant names in foreign languages or unusual formats

 ## Next Steps (Post-MVP)
 - [ ] Add detail level toggle (Basic / Detailed / Full Debug)
 - [ ] Implement conversational AI analysis